Survey on 3D face reconstruction from uncalibrated images: Summary and Conclusions

-Statistical constraints help obtaining plausible 3D faces by restricting the space of solutions of the 3D-from-2D face reconstruction problem avoiding artefacts or unrealistic 3D faces.
-The 3DMM are the most wide\-spread statistical facial models, because of their capacity of encoding the geometric (and possibly texture) variations of the human face, and they are used to ensure plausibility of the solutions.
-For this reason, many researchers have explored the strategy of fitting a 3DMM to an image to recover the 3D face.
-Essentially, this fitting consists in estimating the model parameters by minimising the difference between the image and the projection of the 3DMM onto the image plane.
-However, minimising this difference on the 2D space is not sufficient to recover fine facial details.
+Indeed, the use of statistical models has been widely explored in the last decade (see Figure \ref{fig:CumNumOfPapers}), since they help obtaining plausible 3D faces by modelling the space of possible solutions, thus avoiding artefacts or unrealistic 3D facial reconstructions.
+The 3DMMs are the most wide\-spread statistical facial models, because of their capacity of encoding the geometric (and possibly texture) variations of the human face.
+Fitting a 3DMM to an image consists in estimating the model parameters by minimising the difference between the image and the projection of the 3DMM onto the image plane, with the help of a set of corresponding 2D-3D points.
+Most of the publications have approached the fitting as the minimisation of a non-linear cost function, which allowed them to easily incorporate as many terms as needed to further drive the reconstruction process.
+However, this optimisation is prone to get stuck in local minima and, generally, has a significant computational cost.
+These drawbacks have been identified by researchers who have proposed linear approaches to avoid them, although this often requires further assumptions, not always realistic.
+Furthermore, it has been found that estimating the parameters of a 3DMM is not sufficient to recover fine facial details, since these models usually encode global facial deformations.
 Thus, most 3DMM fitting approaches only reconstruct coarse shapes, and they are not able to recover subtle geometric details that are still important to achieve faithful reconstructions.

-In the last few years, there has been a growing trend towards recovering such subtle details of each person, while keeping a realistic 3D face.
-This has produced a decrease on the effort invested in the previous mentioned strategies, photometric stereo and 3DMM fitting.
-Instead, many researchers have applied deep learning methods, which have shown to perform satisfactorily in many fields.
-Nevertheless, the main drawback of deep learning methods is the huge amount of data needed to train them.
-Therefore, many researchers have taken advantage of pre-built 3DMM to generate synthetic training sets: fitting a 3DMM to real images and/or rendering synthetic images from randomly sampled faces from a 3DMM.

-Even so, if a deep learning method is trained with a 3DMM-generated dataset, it will only learn to recover faces that are encoded by the 3DMM.
-Thus, as in 3DMM fitting methods, fine details are hardly captured.
-In view of this issue, the most recent methods are exploring the use of self-supervision with autoencoders or GANs, avoiding the need of corresponding 2D-3D data.